 - If you upgrade to 2012R2 or higher, you can use managed service accounts (MSA) where supported.

 As the DART team, we have engaged with the most well-run IT environments in the world.
 Yet, even these networks get penetrated from time to time.
 The challenge of cybersecurity is one we must face together.
 While we hope you never have to call on our DART team, we are a trusted partner ready to help.
-For me, as a new father, I will spend less time on the road because I have a great team that not only supports our customers, but also each other to ensure a healthy work-life balance while making the world a better place for all.

 To learn more about DART, our engagements, and how they are delivered by experienced cybersecurity professionals who devote 100 percent of their time to providing cybersecurity solutions to customers worldwide, please contact your account executive.
 Bookmark the Security blog to keep up with our expert coverage on security matters.
 Also, follow us at @MSFTSecurity for the latest news and updates on cybersecurity.